desktop/desktop/docs/technical/syntax-highlighting.md

 1. Submit a PR with a sample file for the language to [desktop/highlighter-tests](https://github.com/desktop/highlighter-tests).
 2. Add the language that the highlighter going to support to the `Supported Languages` list above.
-2. Add the language that the highlighter going to support to the `Supported Languages` list above.
+3. Add the language that the highlighter going to support to the `Supported Languages` list above.

 ## Why do the diffs on GitHub.com and Desktop look different